 - Excellent Price: The Neato XV-21 is probably the best vacuum you will find for the money you’ll spend on it.
-Looking at the high end options in this market, the Roomba 880 retails for about $599.00 (as of this writing) while even the mid-tier Roomba 770 retails for around $400.
+Looking at the high end options in this market, the Roomba 880 retails higher than the mid-tier Roomba 770.
 You can find the XV-21 for a much more affordable price here.

 - Wireless Battery Charging: While a really nice feature, we noticed that *sometimes* this vacuum had trouble picking up the wireless docking power station.
 While the problems were infrequent enough to still opt to use this function most of the time, it just goes to show that Neato is not done perfecting the system yet.

 - Noise: The XV-21 was louder than what I was used to.
 The best way to describe it is like a muffled hair dryer.
 It’s not bad as a background noise and you will barely notice it if you are in adjacent rooms, but conversations on the phone will be difficult in the if you are in the same room when it is cleaning.